-So here we are, mid-late summer in this 2020 summer of COVID.
+So here we are, late 2020 summer of COVID.
 For those of you who are experienced seasonals, and this is one of a few or many summer seasons you’ve worked in your life’s journey, we know this one isn’t like any of the others.
 And for those of you who are doing this for the first time, well, what an interesting and perhaps challenging beginning into the seasonal work world.

 As I’ve been spending the last four months mostly away from other people, my mask wearing has only been in short spurts, grocery store runs or passing by other people who are walking or running on the paths I walk.
 But this week I found myself in a position where I had to wear a mask for most of one day, and I gotta tell ya, it was challenging, compounded even more so by the rather intense heat of northern Sonora, Mexico.
 And I’m quite sure that mask wearing is just one of the challenges you’re experiencing this summer.
 But every dark moment is accompanied by light.
 It’s there, we just have to notice it.
 Here are a few things to consider that will help you let the light shine in.